HyperFlyGuy/EvidenceEncyclopedia/_pages/about.md

 # Digital Forensics Analyst and Threat Hunter

-*Highly skilled and fast learning Digital Forensics Specialist with 4+ years of experience in Incident Response and Forensics Investigations.
+*Skilled and fast learning Digital Forensics Specialist with 4+ years of experience in Incident Response and Forensics Investigations.
 Expertise in host/network forensics, malware analysis, threat containment, and proven track record of providing actionable reports.
 Strong Analytical and problem-solving skills with the ability to communicate clearly to management.
 Seeking a challenging technical role at a company that values growth and collaboration.*

 # Professional Experience